BeejLuig/BeejLuig.github.io/_posts/2017-06-03-become_a_wizard_with_google_apps_script.markdown

 ```
 As you can see, the various Google App services are accessed by classes with the naming pattern of `AppName + "App"`.
 What would it look like if we wanted to access the Calendar App?
 You guessed it: `CalendarApp`!

+The `getActiveSheet` method is used to pull the current sheet open in the UI.
+For demo purposes, this will be just fine.
+If you really want to use this script for your daily to-dos, you may want to consider amending that second line to `SpreadsheetApp.openByUrl('your_spreadsheet_url_here').getActiveSheet();`

 We are using the `getPriorityInboxThreads` method to pull the 10 most recent emails from our inbox.
 There is a `getInboxThreads` method, but it will include a bunch of emails we won't need to check.

 > **Quick Tip**: the [Apps Script docs](https://developers.google.com/apps-script/reference/calendar/) are great, keep them handy for detailed information about these class methods!